tonydhuang/elect-prompting/README.md

-# code and dataset will be available shortly
+# Code and dataset will be available shortly